Laurel Hubbard: 2020 Olympics

 The International Olympic Committee (IOC) let the International Weightlifting Federation (IWF) set the requirements for transgender weightlifters to compete at the Olympics.
 Hubbard met all the requirements and on 21 June 2021, the New Zealand Olympic Committee (NZOC) confirmed that Hubbard had been selected for the New Zealand Olympic team to compete in the women's +87 kilogram category, becoming the oldest weightlifter to qualify for the games.
 This decision resulted in Hubbard becoming the first openly transgender athlete to be selected to compete in the Olympic Games.
-Transgender athletes have been allowed to compete at the Olympics since 2004, with the current criteria in place since 2015.
+Transgender athletes had been allowed to compete at the Olympics since 2004, with the relevant criteria in place since 2015.

 The inclusion of Hubbard was welcomed by supporters within the trans community as a step towards more inclusion at the Games.
 It was criticised by others.
 Some athletes, scientists and campaigners said that she had a biological advantage due to having gone through male puberty.
 Weightlifters including Anna Van Bellinghen and Tracey Lambrechs were critical of Hubbard's selection, while Charisma Amoe-Tarrant, who qualified in the same category, supported Hubbard's participation.
 There were public expressions of support from New Zealand Prime Minister, Jacinda Ardern, and sport minister Grant Robertson.
-The IOC's Medical and Scientific Director Richard Budgett, has advocated for more research into trans participation in sports.
+The IOC's Medical and Scientific Director Richard Budgett, had advocated for more research into trans participation in sports.

 At 43 she was the fourth oldest weightlifter to compete at the Olympics and was seen as a medal contender.
 In front of a large contingent of media Hubbard struggled, with three failed snatch lifts, placing last in her group.
 Afterwards she thanked the IOC, IWF, NZOC and all her supporters in New Zealand for their encouragement and help throughout the competition.
 Later Hubbard hinted at retirement, saying that age had caught up with her.